Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADAdministrativeUnit.md

 ```

 ### -Filter
-The oData v3.0 filter statement.
-Controls which objects are returned.
+Specifies an oData v3.0 filter statement.
+This parameter filters which objects are returned.

-To learn more about oData v3.0 filter expressions, refer to https://msdn.microsoft.com/en-us/library/hh169248%28v=nav.90%29.aspx
+For more information about oData v3.0 filter expressions, see https://msdn.microsoft.com/en-us/library/hh169248%28v=nav.90%29.aspx

 ```yaml
 Type: String